emad-elsaid/emad-elsaid.github.io/_posts/2021-01-25-followup on peer to peer social media network solution.md

 Now we're done with the basic identities management. that previous structure will allow:

-- Multiple user identities as he can create as many key pairs as key wants. so he can have a work identity and another separate identity for personal use. another anonymous one.
+- Multiple user identities as he can create as many key pairs as he wants. so he can have a work identity and another separate identity for personal use. another anonymous one.
 - The structure allow segmenting keys to groups in subdirectories. so you can